A Perspective on Grace

 In Matthew:19, a rich young ruler comes to Jesus and asks, “Teacher, what good thing shall I do that I may obtain eternal life?”
 Jesus answers with “Why are you asking me about what is good?
 There is only One who is good…” He then speaks to the young man about keeping the commandments, and the young man declares he has kept them all.
 So Jesus gives him another, “…sell your possessions and give to the poor…come and follow me.”
 The young man goes away grieved because he is very rich.
 Jesus remarks to the disciples present, “…it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.”

 In Jesus’ day, just as in our day, wealth was viewed as a blessing from God.
 So when the disciples heard this they were perplexed and asked, “Then who can be saved?”
 I love Jesus’ reply, “With men this is impossible, but with God all things are possible.”
 The point of this exchange was not that wealth is bad, but that there is no “good thing” you can do to enter into Heaven.
-Why is this important to the transgendered believer?
+Why is this important to the transgender believer?
 Because we are faced with our own human frailty day by day and have the choice to either accept the grace that our Lord freely offers, or drive ourselves crazy trying to do the “right thing” to obtain God’s favor and eternal salvation.
 What Jesus says to his disciples he says to you, “With man it is impossible, but with God all things are possible.”

 Admitting we need God and dying to our self-righteousness is a good place to be spiritually.
 Our relationship with God cannot be linked to our performance.
 A healthy relationship with our creator is one where we simply fall on our face, clinging to our Savior, and asking him to have mercy on us a sinner.
 He will not judge you in this but accept you with more than open arms.
 With this attitude you can experience the promise, “I will never desert you, nor will I ever forsake you.”
 (Hebrews 13:5)